 |1 to 20||1||3||5||10||15||20|

 Enhanced Turquoise Properties

 A stone that has undergone treatment to improve its natural state is considered enhanced.
 There are varying degrees of enhancement; some are very acceptable, other types play a hand in devaluing the market.
 Pure natural turquoise is not always ideal and it is generally accepted to have some stabilizing.
 Synthetic turquoise is the most common and cheapest form of turquoise.
-It is not valuable, because it is pure plastic (1).
+It is not valuable because it is pure plastic (1).
 Reconstituted turquoise is a mix between plastic and turquoise dust, it often looks ok but has a rubbery plastic feel.
 It receives (2-5) points depending on the quality.
-Dyes and resins can be injected into a low quality turquoise stone to help stabilize it, and artificially express color (6-12).
+Dyes and resins can be injected into a low-quality turquoise stone to help stabilize it, and artificially express color (6-12).
 Professional stabilizing techniques such as the Zachery process are very acceptable.
 These techniques often leave the finished material harder and more uniform in color.
 A small amount of oil or wax can be applied to the surface of the stone to help protect it from harmful elements.
 This is the least invasive form of enhancement and stones receive (13-19) points.
-Quality natural stone that have not undergone any type of enhancement except polishing or rolling receive (20) points.
-Finally it must be noted that raw turquoise chalk, even though it is natural, it is not of a quality than can be usable without any form of enhancement.
+The quality natural stone that has not undergone any type of enhancement except polishing or rolling receive (20) points.
+Finally, it must be noted that raw turquoise chalk, even though it is natural, it is not of a quality that can be used without any form of enhancement.
 Raw turquoise chalk only receives (5) points on the TQI scale.

 |Enhancement||plastic||reconstituted||heavy stabilization/dyed||pro stabilization waxed/oiled / Zachary process||natural||chalk|

 Turquoise Stone Composition